 I love nature as a major part of my learning activities.
 I try to promote this when I’m creating or implementing learning activities for my girls.
-For our France Unit Study, I wanted to focus on the Lily as our Montessori-Inspired Life Cycle.
+For our France Unit Study, I wanted to focus on the Iris as our Montessori-Inspired Life Cycle.
 My paternal grandmother loved lilies and we had orange and purple lilies planted all around our house in upstate New York as I grew up.

 First, download the FREE printable HERE.